EKZH75/EKZH75.github.io/index.md

-# Welcome to the home page of Emmanuel Kravitzch, PhD student of Computer sciences
+# Welcome to the home page of Emmanuel Kravitzch !

+I am a PhD candidate of Computer sciences.

 You can use the [editor on GitHub](https://github.com/EKZH75/EKZH75.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.